-Thesis Subject: A neural approach to the curation and enrichment of digital heritage
+Thesis Subject: Deep learning-based curation and enrichment of digital heritage

 Director: Prof. Abdelaziz Bouras